pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-Intro.md

 ### Objectives

--   Configure archive logging
--	Configure Transparent Data Encryption (TDE - required to restore from backup to the cloud)
+-	Familiarize yourself with the Oracle Cloud Infrastructure.
--	Backup your local database to the Oracle Cloud
+-	Backup your local database to the Oracle Cloud.
--	Drop a table and then restore it from your cloud backup.
+-	Create a Virtual Cloud Network (VCN).
--	Create Database Cloud Service from your on-premise backup
+-	Create Database Cloud Service.
--   SSH configuration
+-   SSH configuration.
--   Explore VM and consoles
+-   Explore VM and consoles.

 ## Lab 200: Data Migration